melaphor/trackzeron/README.md

 ***This mod is not compatible with the official Azeron Software.*** You will need to use a different software to set your keybinds.
 I have used reWASD and JoyToKey.

 ### How do you use the Azeron Software with two keypads at once?
-Using two keypads simultaneously isn’t officially supported by the Azeron software (yet? seems like they're working on that), even if they’re both stock firmware/not modified, but a workaround is to plug in one keypad, set the keybinds, then unplug.
+Using two keypads simultaneously isn’t officially supported by the Azeron software (yet? seems like they're working on that), even if they’re both stock firmware/not modified, but a workaround for two unmodified keypads is to plug in one keypad, set the keybinds, then unplug.
 Plug in the second keypad and set those keybinds.
 You won't be able to change the keybinds while they're both plugged in, but they should work in-game.

 ### Do you have a video where you’re playing with both keypads together?